cotarelo2/mac/EscrowtoEPO/README.md

 --Added alert and check for custom property setting failure --Update logging to be more descriptive in certain areas

+1.3
+--After receiving an update to the ePO server manager, I noticed that McAfee ePO server console was no longer displaying custom properties singularly, if they were set at different times.
+"After contacting support, I was told they changed application functions to match the documentation."
+Prior E2E functionality had the application enable FileVault and set the recovery key, then sync it to the server as CustomProp1.
+Now, due to the change from McAfee, CustomProp1 is overwritten on the server each time an update to the CustomProps.xml file is noticed during sync.
+This caused the status script to overwrite CustomProp1 as blank when it synced the encryption status back to the ePO server.
+As a result, a regular expression was added to the status script to check for the recovery key once it has been set, reassign it at as a custom property, and then initiate a sync.
+--Also edited the status script to change permissions on the McAfee files so they could be edited and change back at the end.
+This keeps the recovery key out of Console and other places since the status script is now checking the recovery key as described above.

 #License
 Copyright 2013 Nick Cobb (contact - loyaltyarm@gmail.com)